fusepoolP3/p3-silkdedup/README.md

               <http://xmlns.com/foaf/0.1/givenName> "Barack" .

 A transformer responds synchronously by default to a request.
-The client can change the execution mode of a new transformer instance sending an additional parameter "async=true" to the post request.
+The client can change the execution mode of a new transformer instance to asynchronous sending an additional parameter "async=true" with the post request.
 The previous command would be

     curl -i -X POST -H "Content-Type: text/turtle" -d @testfoaf.ttl "http://localhost:7100/?config=file:///home/user/silk-config-file.xml&async=true"